Abbilaash/Richie2.com/README.md

 Rebuilding/rebranding personal website: http://RichieBartlett.com/

 I tend to favor dark backgrounds.
 (Is it possible to support both dark/light themes like the smartphones do?
 IF it's daytime then light, else use dark...)
 Needs to be contrasted with the paragraph sections.
 This will be a multi-page site to direct users about me.
-Must be a responsive design that looks great on PC, iPad, and iPhones.
+Must be a *responsive design* that looks great on PC, iPad, and iPhones.
 Project is to design 14 pages as defined below.
+(Half of them are error pages with similar designs...)

 **Awarded freelancer will likely be hired for ongoing work at market rate for this site.**
 Contest is just for the overall design of the site and not the full completion of the project.
 Candidate should be confortable with Photoshop to make the cutouts/masks of my image to fit the site theme.